IRMACON2024 Schedule

 11:30 AM IRMA Luncheon and AGM

-2:15 PM The Secrets of Successful Annniversary Packages
+2:00 The Secrets of Successful Anniversary Packages

 Host and Panelist: Ed Graves, Publisher, New Mexico Magazine